 Behavioral Neuroscience of Memory & Aging

-Bimonte-Nelson Lab, 2022: Empowered.
+Bimonte-Nelson Lab, 2023: Empowered.
 Team-oriented.
 Who are making the difference?
-Brilliant, innovative student scientists pushing female health scientific discovery forward in innovative ways.
+Brilliant, creative student scientists pushing female health scientific discovery forward in innovative ways.

 The research goals of our laboratory are to characterize the cognitive and brain changes that occur during aging, as well as to develop behavioral and pharmacological strategies to attenuate mnemonic and neurobiological age-related alterations.
 Towards this goal, one of our primary interests is to determine the roles that sex, hormones, and brain chemistry play in brain function and cognition in young versus aged subjects.
 Our interests incorporate these goals with relevance to Alzheimer’s disease-related variables, and non-pharmacological approaches to protecting the brain and cognition against age- and neurodegenerative- related changes.